ryandotsmith/l2met/readme.md

 ## Setup

 The easiest way to get l2met up and running is to deploy to Heroku.

-#### Create Librato Account

-Once you have created the account, visit your [settings](https://metrics.librato.com/account) page to grab you username and token.
-Keep this page open as you will need this data later in the setup.
+This guide assume you have already created a Heroku & Librato account.

 #### Create a Heroku app.